ArjenSchwarz/aqua/README.md

   aqua [command]

 Available Commands:
-  install     Install Aqua as a Lambda function role        Display or create roles
+  apikey      List and create API keys install     Install Aqua as a Lambda function role        Display or create IAM roles

 Flags:
   -k, --apikey                  Endpoint can only be accessed with an API key